 What causes transient global amnesia is not known.
 Some experts wonder whether the causes could include seizures, migraines, problems with blood flow in the veins, or temporary blockage of the arteries that supply blood to the temporal lobe (for example, by a blood clot), and/or psychologic factors.
 However, there is no strong evidence that any of these conditions cause transient global amnesia.

 A Valsalva maneuver (forcefully trying to exhale without letting air escape, as during a bowel movement)

 However, usually no trigger is identified.

 People with transient global amnesia suddenly but temporarily lose the ability to store new memories and to recall events that happened after the amnesia occurred.
-They are alert and anxious and often repeat the same question or phrase.
+They are alert and anxious and often repeat the same question or phrase because they cannot remember it.
 They may be confused about time and place but are usually not confused about the identity of other people.
+They can provide coherent answers to questions that do not depend on memory.
 People sometimes also forget some of the things that happened before the amnesia occurred.

 Memory loss usually lasts 1 to 8 hours but may last 30 minutes up to 24 hours (rarely).

 Most people with transient global amnesia have only one episode in a lifetime, unless the cause is seizures or migraines.
 About 5 to 25% have repeated episodes.